crowdplat/NASA-NOIS2-171/crispv2_1/image_scripts/README.md

 # Steps for running CRISP with image modules

+## Package Installation
 Ensure you have a working version of Python 3.7 and then need to install all required packages.
 Use the followiwng command to install packages from the virtual environment:
 `pip install -r requirements_new.txt`

+## Notes
+Currently, the image analysis module of CRISP only supports binary classification (two classes, 0 or 1).
+To run the image modules of the CRISP, first have an image dataset ready in a folder along with each image's class label.

 ## 1. Image Preprocess
 Run the image preprocessing script to resize, normalize, and augment the images:\